sunny-mittal/hilton-demo/README.md

 I chose to use [React Native Elements](https://github.com/react-native-training/react-native-elements) for some basic components (header, reservation card) to ensure cross-platform consistency.
 I used [Formik](https://github.com/jaredpalmer/formik) along with [yup](https://github.com/jquense/yup) for handling the form for creating a new reservation. `Formik` makes it extremely simple to validate and submit forms, while `yup` has a very sensible approach for creating the validation schema passed to formik.
 Finally, I used [Moment](https://github.com/moment/moment) for parsing the dates passed back from the GraphQL endpoint as I have no control over the integrity of the data passed back and `moment` normalizes the various ISO formats that may be used on the backend.

+### Misc

+I employed a simple pull-to-refresh to handle updating the upcoming reservations page as this provided the easiest way to get latest reservations without relaunching the app, which would be terrible UX.

+## If time permitted...

+If I had more time, I would add the following features (along with better design, which I wasn't as focused on for this project):

+- GraphQL subscriptions to handle fetching new data in real-time
+- Search and filter ability for only getting those reservations that interest us
+- Ability to modify the reservations (though this wouldn't make sense for the average user...perhaps for a special moderator/administrator role)